-If you would like there to be a way to let natural lighting into your home without the use of a skylight, consider installing stained glass paneling.
+If you would like there to be a way to customize your home without the use of a skylight, consider installing stained glass paneling.
 You can find one that accommodates the hole in your ceiling, thereby avoiding excessive measuring and cutting.

-With stained glass paneling in your ceiling, you are certain to have more natural light coming in.
-However, it will add considerable charm and character to your home that isn’t often seen in today’s houses.
+With stained glass paneling in your ceiling and backlighting behind it, you are certain to add considerable charm and character to your home that isn’t often seen in today’s houses.
 This can help increase the value of your home if you decide to sell it one day.
 It will certainly make your house unique, which is often a selling point for potential buyers.

-If you would still like additional lighting, feel free to install a secondary light source along with the stained glass paneling.
-Perhaps the best part about using a stained glass panel is that it will look completely natural — not like something that was done as an afterthought to try and hide a big, gaping hole.
+Perhaps the best part about using a stained glass panel with proper backlighting is that it will look completely natural — not like something that was done as an afterthought to try and hide a big, gaping hole.

 Install a Mirror